cjdoris/ExactpAdics/docs/precision-strategies.md

 > {:.ret}
 {:.intrinsic}

-An object representing the initial state of the strategy.
+An object representing the initial state of the `strategy`.

 **Parameters**
 - `InitialPrecision`